smaTc/RemotePlayDetached/README.md

 * Importing/Editing your applications in a list with the option to append launch arguments

-I created this Launcher to be able to easily start different non-Steam applications and use the remote play feature without copying files around all the time.
+I created this Launcher to be able to easily start different non-Steam applications and use the Remote Play Together feature without copying files around all the time.
 Works pretty well with applications like [Redream](https://redream.io/) and [RetroArch](https://www.retroarch.com/).
 Besides it seems that RPD also enables that feature for other Steam games if they are started with it.
 An example for this is Devil May Cry 4 with the [DDMK](https://github.com/serpentiem/ddmk)

 ## Building